On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

 where $\mathbb{I}_{(\cdot)}$ is the indicator function. $Z_j = \sum_{t_0+L}^{t_0 + L + S} D_{tj}$ where $t_0$ is the forecast start point, $L$ is the lead time after the forecast start point, and $S$ is the length of the prediction range.
 In our case, $t_0$ corresponds to the start of the planning horizon (i.e., the period index of our $t=0$), there is no lead time, i.e., $L= 0$, and the length of the prediction range is equal to the length of the planning horizon, i.e., $S = \Tpar$.
 Lastly, the predicted $\rho$-quantile value of $Z_j$ is denoted by $\hat{Z}_j^{\rho}$.
 Note that having a lower value of $\rho$-risk is better.
 Analogously, $\rho$-risk for the entire set of products, $\rho$-risk, is computed by using the following formula:

 For our datasets, using a high confidence level of $\rho = 0.9$, for the Walmart dataset, we obtain the $\rho$-risk values of 1.57, 1.57 and 1.08 for AR(1), MA and DeepAR, respectively.
 On the other hand, for the Favorita dataset, the 0.9-risk values are attained as 2.32, 1.65 and 1.27 respectively for AR(1), MA and DeepAR.
-These values indicate that DeepAR is able to generate accurate, but also less risky predictions, proving its strength as a probabilistic forecasting method.
+These values indicate that DeepAR is able to generate more accurate probabilistic forecasts with lower variance.

-Lastly, we note that we are not aware of any work from the literature reporting the $\rho$-risk values of the Walmart and Favorita datasets.
+Lastly, we note that we are not aware of any previous studies reporting the forecasting performance values (e.g. $\rho$-risk) of the Walmart and Favorita datasets.
 However, the above-mentioned values seem to be inline with the ones provided in Table 1 of \citep{Salinas2019}.
 For a challenging natural number valued dataset, namely \textsc{parts}, the authors report 0.9-risk value as 1.06 when $L=0$ and $S=8$ (as in our Walmart dataset).
-Also, for another dataset, called \textsc{electricity}, which is easy to be predicted, most notably easier than the Favorita dataset, they find the 0.9-risk as 1.33 when $L=3$ and $S=12$ (as in our Favorita set).
+Also, for another dataset, called \textsc{electricity}, which can be considered as a favorable dataset for forecasting due to inherent seasonality, they find the 0.9-risk as 1.33 when $L=3$ and $S=12$ (as in our Favorita set).